PetraPuronummi/PetraPuronummi/README.md

  Here on my pages you will find some of the small work I have done.

-☁ Every work that produces small feelings of success are fun to do ☁
+☁ *Every work that produces small feelings of success are much more fun to do* ☁

  ![](https://github.com/PetraPuronummi/PetraPuronummi/blob/main/Disney%20Frozen.gif)